 Luca was very knowledgeable about the water, the buildings and the history of Venice.
 As we went along he sang to us an authentic Venetian song.
 It was so romantic and overall an amazing experience.

 If you are interested his email is: [email protected].
 For further reviews simply search “Luca gondola ride Venice” and you will find hundreds of amazing reviews.

 Another popular island near Venice is Burano.
 It is known for its colorful houses and their lace.
 We heard that the reason for the colorful houses was so that the fishermans could see their houses when it was foggy, interesting!
 We decided to walk around and go into all the different shops.
 Lots of lace items from table cloth to clothing.
 All very beautiful and unique.

-It was getting a bit rainy so we decided to head back.
+We decided to head back, it was starting to rain.
 Our flight home was early the next morning.
 On our way back to our Airbnb we made a quick stop at Al Profeta for dinner.

 Got to our Airbnb, packed and talked about how amazing this trip had been.
 First trip together was a total success.

 Woke up bright and early to head to the airport.
 We took a bus to the airport for 8 euros each.
 The bus was nice and comfortable.